kovdavid/dalsik/README.md

 ### 5. Setting the keymap
 There are various Perl scripts in the `utils/` directory for communicating the the keyboard.
 One of these commands is the `SET_KEY` command, which sets the key for a specific row/column/layer into the EEPROM.
 The main utility is the `utils/set_keymap.pl` script, which sets the whole keymap from a `json` file.

+The master side is automatically detected, when the atmega32u4 gets power from the USB.

 Example usage: `perl utils/set_keymap.pl -j /path/to/keymap.json [-s /dev/ttyACM0]`